sckoehler/star-maps/README.md

 # star-maps

-Genmap is a script written in Ruby to generate simple star maps in scalar vector graphics (SVG) format.
+Genmap is a script written in Ruby to generate simple star maps in scalable vector graphics (SVG) format.
 My original intent was to generate diagrams showing the location of the Herschel 400 objects on the Sky Atlas 2000 maps, something like the following: